 - Never place your new shoes directly on the floor

-If you must place them down, then put something between them and the floor so that they don’t get damaged.
-Avoid placing wet shoes in the dryer or washing machine without first wearing socks over your feet.
-Don’t walk in your shoes when they’re still damp.
+If you must place your shoes down, then put something between them and the floor so that they don’t get damaged.
+Besides, avoid placing wet running shoes in the dryer or washing machine without first wearing socks over your feet.
+Last but not least, don’t walk in your running shoes when they’re still damp.

-No one wants to think about the day when they will be forced to throw away their favorite shoes, but inevitably, it will happen.
-For some, that day may come sooner rather than later, while some may be able to wear their shoes for an entire year or more.
+Generally speaking, no one wants to think about the day when they will be forced to throw away their favorite running or walking shoes.
+Yet, inevitably, it will happen.
+For some, that day may come sooner rather than later.
+On the other hand, some may be able to wear their shoes for an entire year or more.

 Terracycle Program